Conte-Ecology/shedsGisData/impoundments/README.md

 Impoundments: Downstream Impacted Area
 ======================================

-This script produces a spatial polyline layer representing stream sections immediately downstream of an impoundment.
-The length of the section is specified in the script.
+The impoundment influence zones layer is created using a network analysis methodology that maps a user-specified length downstream from an impoundment.
+The impoundments layer comes from the version of The Nature Conservancy's dam inventory with locations snapped to the NHD high resolution flowlines as part of the DSL Project.
+The impoundment influence zones are uploaded to the SHEDS database and used to identify sites that are potentially influenced by upstream impoundments.

 # Data Sources